-When you travel or stay temporarily in an EU or EEA country or Switzerland, you can obtain medically necessary treatment for a corresponding user fee that the local residents pay if you have a European Health Insurance Card.
+When you travel or stay temporarily in an EU or EEA country, Switzerland, Great Britain or Northern Ireland, you can obtain medically necessary treatment for a corresponding user fee that the local residents pay if you have a European Health Insurance Card.
 Medically necessary treatment means treatment that cannot wait until you return home.
 If you have a European Health Insurance Card, you can obtain treatment also in connection with a chronic illness, pregnancy or childbirth.
 Order the card well in advance of your travel.

 In the Nordic countries you do not necessarily need a European Health Insurance Card, because you can obtain treatment also by presenting a valid passport or other official ID.

 Outside Europe, you can obtain treatment for a corresponding user fee as that paid by local residents only in the Australian public healthcare system by presenting the Kela card and your passport.
 In other countries, you must pay all the costs for the treatment yourself.